Unity-Technologies/DOTS-training-samples/README.md

 <li>At three-way intersections, each car randomly chooses whether to go left, right, or straight.</li>
 <li>Cars wait to enter an intersection if their path through the intersection crosses the path of another car in the intersection.</li>
 <li>Keyboard controls allow the user to reset the simulation.</li>
-<li>Walls can be added at runtime by left clicking while holding the shift key down.</li>
    </ul>
 </details>